Beats announces Studio Buds wireless earphones at around Rs. 11,000 | NewsBytes

 Beats announces Studio Buds wireless earphones at around Rs.
 11,000

-Apple-owned Beats has introduced its latest wireless earbuds, called the Studio Buds with both Active Noise Cancelation (ANC) as well as Transparency mode.
+Apple-owned Beats has introduced its latest wireless earbuds, called the Studio Buds with both Active Noise Cancellation (ANC) as well as Transparency mode.
 It is priced at $150 (roughly Rs.
-11,000) and offers a battery life of 5 hours, dual-element diaphragm drivers, dual-beam forming microphones, on-device controls, and support for iPhone as well as Android smartphones.
+11,000) and offers a battery life of five hours, dual-element diaphragm drivers, dual-beam forming microphones, on-device controls, and support for iPhone as well as Android smartphones.
 Here are more details.

 The earbuds have an IPX4-rated build quality

 The Beats Studio Buds has a sleek and compact form-factor with an in-ear design.
-A single earbud weighs 5 grams.
-It is IPX4 rated for sweat and water resistance, and is offered with small, medium as well as large sililcone tip sizes.
-The Studio Buds are available in White, Red, and Black color options along with a matching charging-cum-carry case.
+A single earbud weighs five grams.
+It is IPX4 rated for sweat and water resistance, and is offered with small, medium as well as large silicone tip sizes.
+The Studio Buds is available in White, Red, and Black color options along with a matching charging-cum-carry case.

 It sports a dual-element diaphragm driver